 Here are a few tips to get your kids onboard with regular tech-free family nights:

 - If your kids are young – start now!
 Younger children often crave attention from their parents and it’s obvious that we give more of our attention when our phones are away.
 Hopefully, at this point they have not developed a tech or social media addiction and simply offering your attention and a fun activity will be enough to encourage their participation.
-Bowling and mini-golf are two of our favorites.
-If you establish a regular family night when they are young, it will just be a regular part of your family life.

 - If your children are older you may have a bit more of a struggle.
 If this is the case, I suggest you get sneaky.
 Plan your first few family nights in a location where cell service is limited or completely obsolete.
 For example, take an evening drive to the mountains to watch the sunset.
 Pack a picnic dinner and eat under the stars before driving home.